Philipp1305/ShelterFeels2.0/README.md

 # ShelterFeels2.0

-This Advanced version builds on the first version of ShelterFeels, which was created as part of a workshop at the Freie Universität Berlin and the Kunsthochschule Berlin-Weißensee.
-The goal of the project is to create an object that helps people understand their emotions better and document them in a playful way.
-As part of my bachelor thesis, I have created a webapp allowing a long term analysis of the data collected by the object.<br>
+ShelterFeels 2.0 is an advanced iteration of the initial ShelterFeels project, originally developed during a collaborative workshop at the Freie Universität Berlin and the Kunsthochschule Berlin-Weißensee.
+The objective of this project is to design an interactive object that facilitates a deeper understanding of emotional states and encourages playful, consistent self-reflection.<br>

+As part of the author’s Bachelor thesis, a web application was developed to enable long-term analysis of data collected by the ShelterFeels device.<br>

 Files edited due Bachelorthesis:<br>
 *shelterfeels\run.py<br>*